Union monuments at Gettysburg > Pennsylvania > Infantry

 The monument is topped with an interesting geometric shape formed of the diamond symbol of the Union Third Army Corps.

-The 84th Pennsylvania was commanded during the Battle of Gettysburg by Lieutenant Colonel Milton Opp.
+The regiment was commanded during the Battle of Gettysburg by Lieutenant Colonel Milton Opp.
 It mustered 240 men and suffered no casualties, being detailed as guards for the wagon trains during the battle.

 3rd Corps Headquarters Flag 3C-2D